llvm/llvm-project/clang/docs/LanguageExtensions.rst

   ptr->count = COUNT;

-Enforcing the rule that ``ptr->count = COUNT;`` must occur after every allocation of a struct with a flexible array member that has the ``counted_by`` attribute is prone to failure in large code bases.
-This builtin mitigates this for allocators (like in Linux) that are implemented via macros where the assignment happens automatically.
+Enforcing the rule that ``ptr->count = COUNT;`` must occur after every allocation of a struct with a flexible array member with the ``counted_by`` attribute is prone to failure in large code bases.
+This builtin mitigates this for allocators (like in Linux) that are implemented in a way where the counter assignment can happen automatically.

-**Note: The value returned by ``__builtin_counted_by_ref`` cannot be assigned to a variable or passed into a function.
-Doing so violates bounds safety conventions.**
+**Note: The value returned by ``__builtin_counted_by_ref`` cannot be assigned to a variable or passed into a function, because doing so violates bounds safety conventions.**

 Multiprecision Arithmetic Builtins
 ----------------------------------